AutoPackAI/beebot/README.md

-Here's the edited version of the document with improvements to sentence structure and flow while maintaining the
-terminology:

 # BeeBot AI System Architecture

 The architecture of BeeBot follows a Stimulus/Action cycle, where a Stimulus represents an event or input that needs to